aslamht/Intro/README.md

-- 👋 Hi, I’m @pinda23
+- 👋 Hi, I’m @afroslam
-- 📫 Email me at a.hanif.tanjung@gmail.com

 <!---
 pinda23/pinda23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.